shreyashtijare/Slope-Calculator-Az/README.md

-# Slope-Calculator
+# Slope-Calculator-Az
-This is a basic slope elevation calculator
+This is a basic slope elevation calculator bg az.